Southern Journey: Southern Journey on film

-The first appearance of the Southern Journey recordings on film were in the 1960 docudrama 'The Music of Williamsburg', which was commissioned by the Colonial Williamsburg Foundation. it featured several musicians who Lomax had recorded in 1959, including Hobart Smith, Ed Young, Lonnie Young and Bessie Jones.
+The first appearance of the Southern Journey recordings on film were in the 1960 docudrama, The Music of Williamsburg, which was commissioned by the Colonial Williamsburg Foundation.
+It featured several musicians who Lomax had recorded in 1959, including Hobart Smith, Ed Young, Lonnie Young and Bessie Jones.

-In terms of film use, the Southern Journey recordings are perhaps most famous for their role in the soundtrack to the Coen Brothers 2002 feature O Brother Where Art Thou.
-The film's title sequence was underscored by James Carter's performance of Po Lazarus, recorded by Lomax at Parchman Farm in 1959.
+In the soundtrack to the Coen Brothers 2002 feature, O Brother Where Art Thou, the film's title sequence was underscored by James Carter's performance of "Po Lazarus", recorded by Lomax at Parchman Farm in 1959.
 The soundtrack won a Grammy Award, and Anna Lomax initiated a national hunt for Carter, who had never recorded before or after.
 He was eventually found, aged 76, in Chicago, and presented with a royalty cheque for $20,000, and an invitation to the awards ceremony.
 The soundtrack also featured versions of several other songs of which versions had been recorded on the Southern Journey.
-These include Didn't Leave Nobody But The Baby, recorded in 1959 by Sidney Hemphill Carter, and O Death, recorded in the Georgia Sea Islands from Bessie Jones.
-The film's putative band, the Soggy Bottom Boys, also owe a clear debt of gratitude to the Mountain Ramblers of Hillsville, VA.
+These include "Didn't Leave Nobody But The Baby", recorded in 1959 by Sidney Hemphill Carter, and "O Death", recorded in the Georgia Sea Islands by Bessie Jones.
+The film's putative band, the Soggy Bottom Boys, also owe a debt of gratitude to the Mountain Ramblers of Hillsville, Virginia.

-The 1959 Southern Journey is the subject of Rob Curry and Tim Plester's 2017 feature documentary The Ballad of Shirley Collins.
-Alongside documenting Ms. Collins' remarkable return to singing and recording after a hiatus of 40 years, the film also features extensive use of archive interviews that Collins and Lomax recorded in 1959, accompanied by modern reconstruction footage based on the photographic record from the trip.
+The 1959 Southern Journey is the subject of Rob Curry and Tim Plester's 2017 feature documentary, The Ballad of Shirley Collins.
+Alongside documenting Collins' return to singing and recording after a hiatus of 40 years, the film also featured extensive use of archive interviews that Collins and Lomax recorded in 1959, accompanied by modern reconstruction footage based on the photographic record from the trip.